idena-network/idena-docs/docs/developer/node/smart-contracts.md

 ![image](/img/developer/smart-contracts-sharding.png)

 Unlike synchronous execution, in asynchronous calls, the result of the execution of the initial method can be successful, while the asynchronous calls end with errors.
-For example transaction `Tx1` calls a method of the contract `C1` in the Shart A. Contracts `C1` creates a promise by calling another contract `C2` that is executed in Shard B. If there are no errors, then the contract `C1` completes its execution and commits its results to the blockchain state.
+For example transaction `Tx1` calls a method of the contract `C1` in the Shard A. Contracts `C1` creates a promise by calling another contract `C2` that is executed in Shard B. If there are no errors, then the contract `C1` completes its execution and commits its results to the blockchain state.
 To get the result of the promise, the initial contract `C1` handles a callback of the contract `C2` and processes possible errors.

 Currently Idena node emulates asynchronous execution, while the execution takes place within a single block.
 However the commits to the blockchain state and the execution order of the promises correspond to the fully sharded architecture.